krasevi/machine-learning/readme.txt

-Grop project#62.
+Group project#62.
 Machine learning with Python.

 **About**
 This is a student project of the university of St. Gallen of the course Advanced Programming.